wireless-broadband-alliance/wba-openroaming-portal/README.md

 - `SAML_SP_ACS_URL`: This is the URL of the SP's Assertion Consumer Service (ACS), which processes SAML assertions from the IdP.

+**Important**: If you want to use this provider authentication on the project, make sure to step up one of the variables to **samlUuid**, to save the unique id of the SAML account.

 ### 👾 Turnstile Integration

 These last two are used to configure the Turnstile integration with the portal, to check and validate actual users.